The influence of cinema on music: viral hits and classics revitalized in popular culture

 For example, “Sweet Dreams” became popular again in X-Men: Apocalypse, while “Accidentally in Love” emerged as a hit after being created for Shrek 2.

-Examples of songs revitalized by films
+Examples of songs revitalized by movies

-This phenomenon criminalizes memorable moments within productions, creating an emotional bond that propels the music to new heights.
+This phenomenon criminalizes memorable moments within productions, creating an emotional bond that propels music to new heights.

 “Running Up That Hill” and Stranger Things